Plato Writes about Socrates

 • how is this thinking different when the soul has wisdom

-To trace the way Plato works through answers to these questions in the dialogues is an extremely large and complex project.
+It probably comes as now surprise that to trace the way Plato works through answers to these questions is a large and complex project.
 I only set out some of the initial steps.

 The Search for Definitions